 1. Bake or microwave sweet potatoes to cook them.
 To bake, heat oven to 400°F. Pierce sweet potatoes several times with a fork.
 Bake until tender, about 40-45 minutes.
 To microwave, pierce sweet potatoes several times with a fork.
 Microwave on high for 5-8 minutes or until tender.

 2. Let sweet potatoes cool slightly before slicing down the middle and scooping out the flesh.
 Mash the sweet potatoes and use a measuring cup to transfer 2 cups to a large mixing bowl.
 Stir in the ricotta and salt until well combined.
 Add the flour, 1/2 cup at a time, until a soft dough forms.
+(If the dough is too sticky, add additional flour, 1 tablespoon at a time until soft.)

-3. With floured hands, form the dough into a ball and place on a large lightly-floured work surface.
+3. With floured hands, form the dough into a ball and place on a large generously-floured work surface.
 Divide the dough into 8 smaller balls and roll each ball into a 1-inch thick rope.
 Cut each rope into 1-inch pieces, about 120 gnocchi total.

 4. Meanwhile, bring a large pot of water to a boil over medium-high heat.
 Once the water comes to a boil, add a teaspoon of kosher salt and return to a boil.
 Add the gnocchi in 4 batches, covering the bottom of the pot with a single layer of gnocchi each batch.
 Cook until gnocchi float to the top and are tender to taste, about 5-6 minutes.
 Using a slotted spoon, drain the gnocchi and transfer to a parchment-lined baking sheet.
 Place in a warm oven or tent with foil to keep warm while you cook the remaining gnocchi.